Eugene Fung has over 28 years’ experience practising corporate and commercial law.

 - Primary industries – Strategic investments, foreign investment, joint ventures, farm ins, farm outs, renewable energy, procurement, commodity offtake agreements, native title and aboriginal cultural heritage issues, land access, and compensation.

-Eugene has been a non-executive director of Austin Engineering Ltd (ASX:ANG) since 2004.
-During that time, the company has conducted more than 12 acquisitions and Greenfield developments in Australia, the US, Indonesia, Chile, Peru, and Colombia and grown in market capitalisation from A$12 million to over A$200 million.
+Eugene was a non-executive director of Austin Engineering Ltd (ASX:ANG) between 2004 and 2016.
+During that time, the company made multiple acquisitions and greenfield developments in Australia, the US, Indonesia, Chile, Peru, and Colombia and grew in market capitalisation from A$12 million to A$400 million in 2010.
 Austin was recognised by Forbes Asia in September 2010 in the Top 200 Asia-Pacific companies ‘under a billion dollars’.

 Eugene is experienced in international and cross border transactions and negotiations.
 He speaks fluent Cantonese.